Saltar al contenido principal

 How to use a claw clip

-Start with a high-quality clip, explains Olivia Halpin, a New York City based celebrity hairstylist and bridal expert.2 "Functionality-wise, I always look for claw clips that have a second set of tiny teeth inside or that have rubber or silicone on the teeth," says Halpin.
-"This gives extra grip so the clip doesn't slip out."
-You can also prep the hair with gel or texturizing spray so hair isn't too "slippery," as Halpin describes it.
+Start with a high-quality clip, explains Olivia Halpin, a New York City based celebrity hairstylist and bridal expert.
+"Functionality-wise, I always look for claw clips that have a second set of tiny teeth inside or that have rubber or silicone on the teeth," says Halpin.
+"This gives extra grip, so the clip doesn't slip out."
+People can also prep their hair with gel or texturizing spray, so hair isn't too "slippery," as Halpin describes it.

 Claw clip styles for long hair

-Sleekly styling long hair can be burdensome, but claw clips tend to make these styles simpler and can help you to achieve great looks on the go.
+Sleekly styling long hair can be burdensome, but claw clips tend to make these styles simpler and can help anyone achieve great looks on-the-go.

-"Claw clips have become so popular recently because they are such an easy way to create interesting styles, achieve volume and incorporate a fun accessory," says Halpin. "'Effortless' has been the name of the game in fashion recently, and claw clips are a completely effortless way to elevate your look."
+"Claw clips have become so popular recently because they are such an easy way to create interesting styles, achieve volume and incorporate a fun accessory," says Halpin.
+"Effortless has been the name of the game in fashion recently, and claw clips are a completely effortless way to elevate a look."

 Some of the more popular hairstyles with claw clips include: